javiearth/git-course/git-course.md

 The command checkout allows us to move between commits, but doesn't change the history of the project.

-Let's make an intended error in our recipes.md file by deleting everything regarthing having onions in the recipe (yes, that's actually an error and I don't care about what you think).
+Let's make an intended error in our recipes.md file by deleting everything regarding having onions in the recipe (yes, that's actually an error and I don't care about what you think).

 So, this are the lines to remove from recipes.md.
 Save the file after that.
 ```